Tuesday, August 20, 2024

 • Most distances remain listed in Imperial units rather than metric, much moreso than Canada.
 Temperature and volume seemed to be the only things with metric units.

 • I don't love Heathrow.
 The service and design inside the airport is fine, and I recognize there's really no way to make transiting a major international airport pleasant (Douglas Adams's comment still stands however.)
-What's more, the tube makes it possible to get away from the inhuman airport borderlands (mentioned with respect to Newark documented at the end here; neighboring Hounslow is even a nice little spot with a great Romanian restaurant and a good food hall.)
+What's more, the Tube makes it possible to get away from the inhuman airport borderlands (mentioned with respect to Newark documented at the end here; neighboring Hounslow is even a nice little spot with a great Romanian restaurant and a good food hall.)
 But the signage getting around inside the airport eg from the Tube to the rental car area sucks, the signage to get back from the motorway to the rental car return is even more horrendous, and the UK's residential parking of "just take up a whole lane and hope no one crashes into you" is particularly galling here.
-"But it's not designed for rental cars, blah blah blah" yeah I had a rental car, so this is how I evaluate it.
+"But it's not designed for rental cars, blah blah blah" yeah that's fine, but I had a rental car, so that's how I evaluate it.

-• Food: I may be a whisky man and no longer a gin man.
+• Food: thanks to Scotland I may be a whisky man and no longer a gin man.
 I also may have developed a tea habit.
 On the other hand, it's still not clear to me why people go so crazy for Cornish pasties.
 My take is, they're fine, but I don't see the big deal.
 Also, even understanding that Yorkshire pudding is not like American pudding and taking it on its own, its charms are pretty much entirely lost on me.
 And if you're British and haven't already dismissed my opinions as the ravings of a barbarian - Hershey's is better than Cadbury.
 Cadbury must think so or they wouldn't have licensed their name to Hershey to make chocolate under their brand.

 • There are places in the UK that get less rainfall than much of the Bay Area.
-Inchkeith Island in the Firth of Forth gets only 21"/year compared to Samta Rosa's 32".
+Inchkeith Island in the Firth of Forth gets only 21"/year compared to Santa Rosa's 32".
 Yet I'd wager Inchkeith isn't much less cloudy than the rest of Edinburgh.
 This makes me think that the worst thing would be to be a place that is very cloudy but where it doesn't rain much - a gloomy desert.
 (Similar to places around the Arabian Peninsula which are horribly humid but get very little rain ) We might call this the "both shit ends" index.
 So what is the place in the world with the highest cloudy days to rain ratio?

 FIN